luiscarlosgph/how-to/docker/README.md

     Now Portainer will prompt you for your username and password, once you set it up, click the `Home` button on the left-hand side menu and enjoy!

     PS, you do not need to use the same password everywhere, you can use [KeePassX](https://www.keepassx.org) to store all your passwords.
-You can save the encrypted file with the passwords in Dropbox and open it from all your devices, also from your iPhone (Strongbox app) and your Android (Keepass2Android app).
+You can save the encrypted password file (\*.kdbx) in Dropbox and open it from all your devices, also from your iPhone (Strongbox app) and your Android (Keepass2Android app).